intel/llvm/sycl/doc/KernelProgramCache.md

 ## Data structure of cache

-The cache stores underlying PI objects behind `cl::sycl::program` and `cl::sycl::kernel` user-levelobjects in a per-context data storage.
+The cache stores underlying PI objects behind `cl::sycl::program` and `cl::sycl::kernel` user-level objects in a per-context data storage.
 The storage consists of two maps: one is for programs and the other is for kernels.

 The programs map's key consists of three components: kernel set id<sup>[1](#what-is-ksid)</sup>,